 DIY Board and Batten Wall

-When you’re looking to create an accent wall, but want to do more than simply make it a different colour, consider creating a board and batten wall.
+When you’re looking to create an accent wall, but want to do more than simply make it a different colour, Pat Noble Lumber suggests you consider creating a board and batten wall.
 A board and batten wall is created by attaching thin pieces of wood to a wall in a pattern.
 This creates a textured effect that immediately captures your attention.
 Follow these steps to create your own rectangle pattern board and batten wall.

 There are two things you need to do before you start: measure the width and height of your wall, and decide how much space you want between batten pieces.
 This will determine how big the rectangle pattern on your wall is.
 For this project, the wall we’ll be covering is 12 feet long and 8 feet high.
 First, add up the widths of MDF boards you’ll be using.
 Make sure to account for the fact that 1x4” boards are actually 1x3.5”.
 For the horizontal batten, we are going to use 12 MDF boards (42”), which will give us 11 spaces of 9.25” (101.75”) between each board.
 Vertically, we’ll use 10 MDF boards (35”), giving us nine 6.75” (60.75”) spaces between each board.

 The first pieces you want to attach to the wall are the border pieces.
 These pieces around the top, bottom, left and right of your wall will act as the trim for your wall.
 If you have existing trim, remove it before placing the MDF as your new trim.

 Take one of your boards, line it up parallel with your ceiling starting at the left corner, and nail it in place with your nail gun.
 For a 12’ wide room, you will need to cut one MDF board in half and line it up with the end of the first board to span the entire top of the wall.
 Repeat this process at the bottom of your wall.